dekoza/mtgpl/MH2.rst

    As Sanctum Prelate enters the battlefield, choose a number.

    Noncreature spells with mana value equal to the chosen number can't be cast.

-:mtgtip:`Force of Negation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/7/b769ba9e-2ac8-48a9-9f45-23a4ccd0cb96.jpg?1621546621|https://scryfall.com/card/mh2/999-FON/force-of-negation?utm_source=api>`
-   If it's not your turn, you may exile a blue card from your hand rather than pay this spell's mana cost.

-   Counter target noncreature spell.
-If that spell is countered this way, exile it instead of putting it into its owner's graveyard.

-:mtgtip:`Giver of Runes<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/2/f2bdcfec-d412-442c-91c8-53022c8e316d.jpg?1621546631|https://scryfall.com/card/mh2/999-GOR/giver-of-runes?utm_source=api>`
-   |tap|: Another target creature you control gains protection from colorless or from the color of your choice until end of turn.